Smoked Bacon Roses

 I chose to cook them on my Grilla Grills Alpha Connect (AKA: The OG) pellet smoker for this cook.

-Once your smoker is preheated to 350°F, place your rack with the roses onto the grates.
+Once your smoker hits 350°F, place your rack with the roses onto the grates.

 4. Smoke until crispy